rails/rails/guides/source/security.md

 #### Passwords

 Think of a situation where an attacker has stolen a user's session cookie and thus may co-use the application.
 If it is easy to change the password, the attacker will hijack the account with a few clicks.
 Or if the change-password form is vulnerable to CSRF, the attacker will be able to change the victim's password by luring him to a web page where there is a crafted IMG-tag which does the CSRF.
-As a countermeasure, _(highlight)make change-password forms safe against CSRF_, of course.
-And _(highlight)require the user to enter the old password when changing it_.
+As a countermeasure, _make change-password forms safe against CSRF_, of course.
+And _require the user to enter the old password when changing it_.

 #### E-Mail

 However, the attacker may also take over the account by changing the e-mail address.
 After he changed it, he will go to the forgotten-password page and the (possibly new) password will be mailed to the attacker's e-mail address.
-As a countermeasure _(highlight)require the user to enter the password when changing the e-mail address, too_.
+As a countermeasure _require the user to enter the password when changing the e-mail address, too_.

 #### Other

 Depending on your web application, there may be more ways to hijack the user's account.
 In many cases CSRF and XSS will help to do so.
 For example, as in a CSRF vulnerability in [Google Mail](http://www.gnucitizen.org/blog/google-gmail-e-mail-hijack-technique/).
 In this proof-of-concept attack, the victim would have been lured to a web site controlled by the attacker.
 On that site is a crafted IMG-tag which results in a HTTP GET request that changes the filter settings of Google Mail.
 If the victim was logged in to Google Mail, the attacker would change the filters to forward all e-mails to his e-mail address.
 This is nearly as harmful as hijacking the entire account.
-As a countermeasure, _(highlight)review your application logic and eliminate all XSS and CSRF vulnerabilities_.
+As a countermeasure, _review your application logic and eliminate all XSS and CSRF vulnerabilities_.

 ### CAPTCHAs